COVID-19 pandemic: Board closes N1.2 Bn Eti-Osa Isolation Centre

 July 31 closure of Eti-Osa centre

-Therefore, In an effort to help the community YPO, Lagos chapter approached the Lagos State Government and on March 31st, 2020 embarked on setting up a free public COVID-19 treatment and isolation center in Eti Osa.
+Therefore, in an effort to help the community YPO, Lagos chapter approached the Lagos State Government and on March 31, embarked on setting up a free public COVID-19 treatment and isolation centre in Eti Osa.

-Three weeks later on April 22, 2020, the Eti Osa Isolation center at Landmark Village was handed over to the state government for it to be integrated into the statewide response for the COVID-19 Pandemic.
+Three weeks later on April 22, the Eti Osa Isolation Centre at Landmark Village was handed over to the state government for it to be integrated into the statewide response for the COVID-19 Pandemic.

-The Eti OSa Isolation Center’s sole purpose was to improve the capacity of the state to fight COVID-19 and thus save lives during the critical early stage of the pandemic.
+The Eti-OSa Isolation Centre’s sole purpose was to improve the capacity of the state to fight COVID-19 and thus save lives during the critical early stage of the pandemic.

 READ ALSO: COVID-19: Health workers at LUTH isolation centre decry non-payment of allowances

-The 86-bed emergency treatment and isolation center, catered for moderately to severely sick patients, with an Intensive Care Unit (ICU), High dependency Unit (HDU), and a general ward.
+The 86-bed emergency treatment and isolation centre, catered for moderately to severely sick patients, with an Intensive Care Unit (ICU), High dependency Unit (HDU), and a general ward.

-The center is equipped with 6 ventilators, monitors, respirators, mobile X-rays, ultrasound and oxygen piping as well as all other auxiliary medical and non-medical facilities.
+The centre is equipped with six ventilators, monitors, respirators, mobile X-rays, ultrasound and oxygen piping as well as all other auxiliary medical and non-medical facilities.

-According to the management board, “As the Center is closing down on July 31st, 2020, YPO will donate world-class medical equipment to Lagos State in order to contribute to the development of the health care system in the state now and for many years to come.
+According to the management board, “As the Centre is closing down on July 31, 2020, YPO will donate world-class medical equipment to Lagos State in order to contribute to the development of the health care system in the state now and for many years to come.

 “The facility is staffed with 97 clinical staff such as medical directors, doctors, intensivists, nurses, radiologists, physiotherapists, pharmacists, laboratory operators, biomedical engineers, and 45 operational staff such as housekeepers, hygienists and support staff.

-“Each of the 142 staff has undergone constant and regular training since the beginning of the center’s operations in order to improve quality and build a word-class health care ecosystem at the Eti Osa Isolation Center.
+“Each of the 142 staff has undergone constant and regular training since the beginning of the center’s operations in order to improve quality and build a world-class health care ecosystem at the Eti Osa Isolation Centre.

 “YPO is very proud to have contributed to the continuous capacity building of the health care workers and extremely grateful to the team of doctors, nurses, and facilities personnel that worked tirelessly every day and night, to make sure lives were saved.